 For more details, refer to Supported Actions section in the API documentation @ https://www.skydesk.jp/en/apps/reports/help/api/index.html

-Yes, SkyDesk Reports supports comprehensive HTTP based Web APIs using which application developers can add, update and query/fetch data in the reporting databases created in SkyDesk Reports.
+Yes, SkyDesk Reports supports comprehensive HTTP based Web APIs using which application developers can add, update and query/fetch data in the workspaces created in SkyDesk Reports.
 Using these APIs users could push/pull data from SkyDesk Reports from/to their own applications enabling easy integration.
-This would effectively enable SkyDesk Reports to be a convenient reporting database framework for your applications.
+This would effectively enable SkyDesk Reports to be a convenient database framework for your applications.

 SkyDesk Reports also support SkyDesk CloudSQL API technology, which enables users to interact with their business data stored in SkyDesk Reports through familiar SQL language.
 Users can access the data in SkyDesk Reports using CloudSQL from both other cloud applications as well as from traditional in-premises software.